 1. On Maui alone, there are 10 state parks, 94 county parks and community centers and 1 national park.
 Thanks, mother nature.

 2. Hawaii is the only U.S. state whose land area is increasing, thanks to volcanic eruptions.
 The Big Island’s Kilauea, one of the world’s most active volcanos, has been continuously erupting since 1983.
+It’s definitely worth doing a Hawaii Volcanoes Tour when visiting.

 3. It is illegal to own a snake as a pet in Hawaii.
 Since snakes have no natural predators in the state, they could cause harm to many other wildlife populations throughout the islands.